swswsw/resource_access/doc/whitepaper.md

 ## Backgrounds

-A number of cryptocurrencies have come online with staking rewards, such as Tezos, Cosmos, EOS, etc.

-payment was the hopeful killer app.  or the thing that will bring mass adoption.  players: bitpay.  coinbase provides merchant solutions.
+During the early years of cryptocurrency, we believed payment was the killer app.
+We believed that is the the thing that will bring mass adoption.
+There were a number of players in crypto payment ecosystem.
+For example, both Bitpay and Coinbase provide merchant solutions.

-payment is difficult to crack due to networking effect within the system.  for example, it is very difficult to change the last-mile point-of-sale devices to accept new payment.
-Integration, staff training, could all take a lot of work.
+Payment turned out to be difficult to crack due to networking effect within the system.  for example, it is very difficult to change the last-mile point-of-sale devices to accept new payment.
+Integration and training could all take a lot of work.

-Moreover, cryptocurrency users often expect the cryptocurrency to raise in value, which makes holding easier than paying.  and this increase the pain-of-paying
+Moreover, cryptocurrency users often expect the cryptocurrency to raise in value, which makes holding easier than paying.  and this increase the pain-of-paying.

-Need more economic activities to sustain the inflation.

-this new model may fit cryptocurrency owner mindset.  allowing them to increase the network activity while reconciling the activity with their expectation of rising values.
+GoldenPass's unique new model may fit cryptocurrency owners mindset better than paying.
+This model allows them to increase the network activity while keeping their stack.
+Mentally, this reconcils the activity of obtaining service with their expectation of rising values.

+A number of cryptocurrencies have come online with monetary supply increase, such as Tezos, Cosmos, EOS, etc.  Need more economic activities to sustain the inflation.

 ## Benefits